canada-ca/micro-acquisition/_pages/en/opportunities.md

 # Opportunities

-**DRAFT opportunities originally posted on [Github](https://git.io/JUgfK) as IDEAS for GCdevex.**
 Don't see an opportunity that matches your skills?
-Other places to find contract, term and full time work with the Government of Canada include: [Buy and Sell](https://buyandsell.gc.ca/) and [Jobs.gc.ca](https://www.canada.ca/en/services/jobs/opportunities/government.html)
+Other places to find contract, term and full time work with the Government of Canada include:<a href="https://buyandsell.gc.ca/" target="_blank"> Buy and Sell </a>  and <a href="https://www.canada.ca/en/services/jobs/opportunities/government.html" target="_blank"> Jobs.gc.ca </a>

 {% include opportunitiesTable.md %}